mougrim/php-xdebug-proxy/README.md

 As mentioned [above](#factory-php) you can customize classes using your custom factory, which implements [`Factory\Factory`](src/Factory/Factory.php).
 By default [`Factory\DefaultFactory`](src/Factory/DefaultFactory.php) factory is used.

-The most helpful are the request preparers.
+The most powerful are the request preparers.
 You can override `Factory\DefaultFactory::createRequestPreparers()`.
-It should return an array of objects.
-Their classes should implement [`RequestPreparer\RequestPreparer`](src/RequestPreparer/RequestPreparer.php).
+It  should return an array of objects which implement [`RequestPreparer\RequestPreparer`](src/RequestPreparer/RequestPreparer.php) interface.

 You can use request preparer for example for changing path to files (in break points and execution files).